Pritesh1G/Android-Native-Dorajump/README.md

 # Dorajump

 ## Introduction
-Source code released of my game Dorajump which had 56,766 downloads before it got taken down.
+Source code released of my game Dorajump which had 56,766 downloads

 This is an endless vertical jumper game that I created.